-Yes it is, they said.
+“Yes, it is”, they said.
 But then you see, those are the quaint and frankly embarrassingly idiotic and backward, middle class values that we used to live by.
 High time we jettisoned them and joined the mainstream of modern society in the global village.

 They forgot to tell us that in the global village the dominant culture is the culture of consumerism.
 The culture of consumption.
 The culture of self-indulgence with the only limit being the spending power of your credit card.
 They forgot to tell us that in the process of creating this society it was necessary to create a high degree of irresponsibility, a sense that only ‘I’ matter and the rest can go to hell.
 ‘Each man for himself and the Devil take the last.’
 ‘Family’ in this society is a 6 – letter word; a bad word because families epitomize responsibility.
 And responsibility is another 14 – letter bad word.
 Responsible people save.
 They don’t spend.
 They conserve.
+They re-cycle.
 They don’t waste.
 They become sedate.
 They don’t follow fads and trends.
 Responsible people don’t support consumerism.
 They are bad news.

 So, the family must be destroyed.